mattermost/mattermost-test-management/data/test-cases/channels/settings/test-1.md

 4. Open any channel, and post the example phrase.
 5. Verify the Phrase is Highlighted by a yellow background in the center.
 6. Click on the post and verify the Phrase is Highlighted by a yellow background in the RHS.
+7. Click on the `Recent Mentions` on the global header.
+8. Verify the Keyword is not mention in the RHS.

 Scenario: When Other user posts a phrase.